 - All members of teaching team have access to CAS and Barefoot Computing websites as well as The National Centre for Computing Education

 - Pupils with additional needs are supported to access the learning as appropriate depending on their need.
 Pupils with physical disabilities may need access to specialist tools or resources.
 Some pupils will benefit from pre teaching of key vocabulary.
 Some pupils may benefit from additional time or support from an adult to complete their work.

-For more information, please contact the Music Subject Leader:
+For more information, please contact the Computing Subject Leader: